MatveyIvanov/dbrepos/README.md

 Help in testing, development, documentation and other tasks is highly appreciated and useful to the project.

-To get started with developing repo, see [CONTRIBUTING.md](CONTRIBUTING.md).
+To get started with developing `repository`, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Stable release roadmap
 ----------------------------------
-* Unit tests for repo methods
+* Unit tests for repositories methods
 * 100% test coverage
 * async API for SQLAlchemy
 * Support for both SQLAlchemy's table API's